Creamy Chicken Alfredo Soup

 Frequently Asked Questions

-What can I use instead of heavy cream?
+Can I use chicken thighs instead of breasts?

-Can I make it ahead?
+Can I make this ahead of time?

 Final Thoughts